sayheylaura/tv-shows-browser/README.md

-# Final evaluation exercise for the second sprint in Adalab
+# TV shows browser: search your favorite TV shows

 This is a final evaluation exercise for the second sprint in [Adalab](https://adalab.es/).
 The main goal of this exercise was to self-assess my knowledge and skills in basic JavaScript after two weeks learning this language.

-## Evaluation criteria
+It's a web app where you can search for your favorite TV shows and mark them as favorite by clicking on them.
+It's been fully developed using native JavaScript, with no frameworks, and using the [TVMaze API](http://www.tvmaze.com/api).

+I'm still learning so please, if you spot a bug, want to improve my code or just show me another way to do things, don't hesitate to open an issue or send a PR!

-## How to use this repository
+## How to use this repo

-If you ever want to contribute to this project, you'll need to install [Node.js](https://nodejs.org/) and [Gulp](https://gulpjs.com), then:
+This project was created using the [Adalab web starter kit](https://github.com/Adalab/Adalab-web-starter-kit).
+In order to make it work, you'll need to install [Node.js](https://nodejs.org/) and [Gulp](https://gulpjs.com), then:

-1. Download or clone the repository.
+1. Clone the repo.
 2. Install local dependencies with `$ npm install`.
-3. Use the command `$ gulp` and start coding! ;)
+3. Use the command `$ gulp` and start coding! :)

-Don't hesitate to open an issue or send a pull request to change/improve this page! :)